mrgigabyte/hapi-boilerplate/README.md

 Libraries which might be considered for future work:

-<strike>1. good</strike>
-2. bcrypt
+1. bcrypt
-3. boom
+2. boom
-4. joi
+3. joi
-5. jsonwebtoken
+4. jsonwebtoken
-6. node-schedule
+5. node-schedule
-7. handlebars
+6. handlebars
-8. swagger
+7. swagger
-9. winston
-10. sequelize
+8. sequelize
-11. stream to promise
+9. stream to promise

+Done:

+1. good
+2. winston

 winston transport logger: log files in the database/log-files or the console.